-Beaches, deserts, rainforests, and crocs: Australia is famous for many things—but husky sledding definitely isn’t one of them.
+Beaches, deserts, rainforests, and crocs: Australia is famous for many things—husky sledding isn’t one of them.
 Is there really enough snow Down Under for a bonafide dog-sledding experience?

 Their journey will take some 300 years.
 By the end of it, the dogs will have not only helped ensure the survival of the Thule people, but have cemented their reputation as strong, reliable, and capable working dogs for centuries to come.
 Their legacy is bound to the snow.